Bishōjo: Bishōjo games

-Games that are made with the intent of featuring bishōjo characters are known as bishōjo games.
-Because visual novels are considered games as well, bishōjo games also encapsulate visual novels made with the intent of featuring bishōjo characters.
+Games that feature bishōjo characters are known as bishōjo games.
+Because visual novels are also considered games, bishōjo games also encapsulate visual novels that feature bishōjo characters.
 Although bishōjo games are made with a male audience in mind, they can extend to a female audience as well, such as the Touhou Project.

 Confusion regarding terminology

-Although bishōjo is not a genre but a character design, series which predominantly feature such characters, such as harem anime and visual novels, are sometimes informally called bishōjo series.
-The characters and works referred to by the term bishōjo are typically intended to appeal to a male audience.
-Since one of the main draws of these series is typically the art and the attractive female characters, the term is occasionally perceived negatively, as a genre which is solely dependent on the marketability of beautiful characters rather than the actual content or plot.
+Although bishōjo is not a genre but a character design, series that predominantly feature such characters, such as harem anime and visual novels, are sometimes informally called bishōjo series.
+The characters and works referred to by the term bishōjo are typically intended to appeal to men.
+Since one of the main draws of these series is the art and attractive female characters, the term is occasionally perceived unfavorably, as a genre dependent on the marketability of beautiful characters rather than content or plot.

-The word bishōjo is sometimes confused with the similar-sounding shōjo ("girl") demographic, but bishōjo refers to the gender and traits of the characters it describes, whereas shōjo refers to the gender and age of an audience demographic – manga publications, and sometimes anime, described as "shōjo", are aimed at young female audiences.
+The word bishōjo is sometimes confused with the similar-sounding shōjo ("girl") demographic, but bishōjo refers to the gender and traits of the characters it describes, whereas shōjo refers to the gender and age of an audience demographic; manga publications, and sometimes anime, described as "shōjo", are aimed at young female audiences.

 Bishōjo is not to be confused with bishōnen – a beautiful boy.
-It is also not to be confused with moe – which is a definition for a genre of entertainment which features cute/adorable girls rather than "sexy" girls.
-Although elements of Moe and Bishōjo are often blended together, so the two elements are closely entwined and cannot be completely separated from one another.
+It is also not to be confused with moe, a genre of entertainment that features cute/adorable girls rather than "sexy" girls.
+But elements of moe and Bishōjo are often blended, so the two elements are closely entwined and cannot be completely separated.